GSAS Writing Studio

 Room Reservations

 The GSAS Writing Studio offers meeting space to PhD students in Arts and Sciences departments for dissertation-related group work.
 All rooms are equipped with whiteboards.
-Reservations are available until 10:00pm daily.
+Reservations are available until 6:00pm daily.
+PhD students are also welcome to use any empty room on a drop-in basis.

 Please note that these rooms are to be used for dissertation work only.
 They may not be used for grading, by organizations, to make phone calls, or for meetings with people other than peers.